 Another way of dealing with name clashes is to do qualified imports.
 The

-module, which offers a data structure for looking up values by
+Data.Map module, which offers a data structure for looking up values by

 key, exports a bunch of functions with the same name as Prelude

-.
-So when we import Data.Map
+functions, like filter or null.
+So when we import Data.Map and then call

-, Haskell won’t know which function to use.
+filter, Haskell won’t know which function to use.
 Here’s how we solve

 this: